Jyoti Basu: Before 1947 and independence movement

 On returning to Calcutta, India in early 1940, Basu enrolled as a barrister at the Calcutta High Court, and married Basanti Ghosh.
-However, in the same year, he also inducted himself as an activist affiliated to the Communist Party of India (CPI).
+However, in the same year, he also inducted himself as an activist affiliated with the Communist Party of India (CPI).
 His entry into the communist movement at the time had reportedly been in opposition to the wishes of his relatively well off family.
 Following the Meerut conspiracy in 1929, the Communist Party had also been made illegal by British authorities, as a result Basu was initially involved in providing liaison and safe houses for underground Communist leaders in the Independence movement.
 However soon afterwards, he also became involved in organising railway workers, planning strikes and is described to have preferred direct action over ballot box in the initial years.

-In 1941, Basu was appointed as the party secretary of the Bengal Assam Railway and tasked with organising a workers union.
-By May 1943, he had become the representative of the Calcutta Port Engineering Worker's Union in the All India Trade Union Congress, while the Bengal Assam Railway Workers Union under him increased its membership to over 4,000 with union members present in Dacca, Calcutta, Kanchrapara, Mymensingh, Rangpur and Assam.
-Although by this time, he had also become a widower with the early death of his wife, Basanti Basu, just two years into their marriage.
+In 1941, Basu was appointed the party secretary of the Bengal Assam Railway (now Bangladesh Railway and Northeast Frontier Railway) and tasked with organising a workers union.
+By May 1943, he had become the representative of the Calcutta Port Engineering Workers' Union in the All India Trade Union Congress, while the Bengal Assam Railway Workers Union under him increased its membership to over 4,000 with union members present in Dacca, Calcutta, Kanchrapara, Mymensingh, Rangpur and Assam.

 In the following Bengal famine of 1943, the members of the Communist Party including Basu were involved in famine relief work.
 The party also organised "People's Food Committees" which would attempt to force hoarders into releasing their stocks for distribution; Basu participated in the organisation of such committees in Calcutta and Midnapore.
 According to Basu's testimony, they only had a small organisation at the time and did the best they could while the famine took the lives of over 3 million people.
 Basu was elected to the Bengal provincial committee of the Communist Party in the same year.
 He would later participate in the Tebhaga movement between 1945 and 1947 that sought to end the food crisis in Bengal, in a supportive capacity as a railway unionist.